Blistered Shishito Peppers

-This easy shishito peppers recipe brings bold, restaurant-style flavor—blistered to perfection, finished with sea salt and citrus zest. and ready in 20 minutes.
+This easy shishito peppers recipe is blistered to perfection, then finished with flaky sea salt and citrus zest, and ready in 20 minutes.
+No skillet babysitting required.
+The oven does the work for you.

-We first fell in love with shishito peppers at one of our favorite bars—served blistered, salty, and paired with a cold craft beer.
+We first fell in love with shishito peppers at one of our favorite local bars.
+They were blistered, salty, and paired with a cold craft beer.
 These little green gems are mostly mild, but every now and then one packs a punch.
 That little surprise?
 It's what makes them so addictive.

 This easy shishito peppers recipe is our homemade take on the bar snack we crave.
-We soak them in orange juice, roast them until charred, and top them with flaky salt and zest.
-It's light, healthy snacking—right up there with our Cauliflower Bites and Spicy Edamame.
+We soak them in orange juice, roast them until charred, and top them with flaky salt and orange zest.
+It's light, healthy snacking, right up there with our Cauliflower Bites and Spicy Edamame.

 Jump to:

-- RED PEPPER: use mini red peppers or red bell pepper, thinly julienned
+- RED PEPPER: thinly julienned mini sweet peppers or red bell pepper

-- RED PEPPER FLAKES: dried red pepper flakes add a kick
+- RED PEPPER FLAKES: for a subtle kick

 🔪 Top tip